Why do the Japanese have paper walls?

 Irori-in-Japan

-In the winter, traditional Japanese homes had a warm fireplace called an irori.
+Traditional Japanese homes in the winter had a warm fireplace called an irori.

 People would gather around it and be warmed by hot coals from wood burning on top of them, allowing them to stay toasty despite the outside temperatures!

-Small tables may also be placed inside so that you won’t have a massive gap between yourself when sitting down under your favorite quilts for hours together; they are known as ‘kotatsu.’
+Small tables may also be placed inside so you won’t have a massive gap between yourself when sitting under your favorite quilts for hours together; they are known as ‘kotatsu.’

 What is the purpose of a kotatsu?